diggit/xlyrx/README.md

 *HW ready, SW not yet written*
 - UART (3,3V) for loading new firmware (bootloader) and RX user configuration
 - UART (3,3V) for external telemetry configuration (raw or FrSky format)
+- meaningful usage of LED (we have 2 of them, so use them!)

 ### Known issues
 - if TX and RX are too close during binding, binding may not be successful (stuck in binding mode)